 The law recognises that treating people equally does not always mean treating people exactly the same.

-The Equal Opportunity Act allows schemes or undertakings to assist people of a certain disability, race, age, sex, marital status, sexuality or to assist pregnant women, people with caring responsibilities and people of a chosen gender.
+The Equal Opportunity Act allows schemes or undertakings to assist people of a particular disability, race, age, sex, marital status, sexual orientation, intersex status, gender identity or to assist pregnant women and people with caring responsibilities.
 Schemes or undertakings are also known as "special measures".
 Special measures can be set up in any area of public life covered by equal opportunity laws.

 To be a special measure, a scheme should: